-DC's 69 public charter LEAs-independent, non-profit organizations that serve students across 136 school campuses-have an entirely different funding model than DCPS.
+DC's 68 public charter LEAs-independent, non-profit organizations that serve students across 133 school campuses-has an entirely different and simpler funding model than DCPS.
 Each LEA has the authority to allocate its UPSFF funding to its schools in the manner it chooses.
 There is no uniform funding formula that determines individual public charter school budget allocations.
-And while the DC Public Charter School Board (PCSB) is responsible for overseeing public charter LEAs, it does not have any budgetary authority over the LEAs' local, federal, or private funding.
+And, while the DC Public Charter School Board (PCSB) is responsible for overseeing public charter LEAs, it does not have any budgetary authority over the LEAs' local, federal, or private funding.

 Public charter LEAs are funded based on their audited, or actual, enrollment.
 The DME works with LEAs to project their enrollment for an upcoming school year.
 Unlike with DCPS, public charter LEAs do not receive one large lump sum of UPSFF funds.
 The District makes quarterly payments to each LEA and those payments are adjusted up or down based on each LEA's audited enrollment.
-LEAs receive an advanced payment in July, while the remaining payments are made in October, January, and April (Figure 8).
+LEAs receive an advanced payments are made in October, January, and April (Figure 8).
+FIGURE 8.